SegersIan/architecture-handbook/topics/modularity.md

 Modularity describes a logical grouping of related code, which could be a group of classes in a OO language or functions in a functional language.
 This grouping does't imply a physical separation, merely a logical one.

 When it comes to restructuring the architecture, the coupling encouraged by louse partitioning becomes an impediment to breaking the monolith apart.
 Thus, it is useful to talk about modularity as a concept separate from the physical separation forced or implied by a particular platform. **Components** *are the physical manifestation of modules*.
+Note that component can contain one ore more modules.

 ## Measuring